dzenanz/scipy_proceedings/papers/konstantinos_ntatsis/itkelastix.rst

 Concluding remarks
 ------------------
-We presented ``itk-elastix``, an easy-to-install and easy-to-use Python package that lowers the barrier for multi-dimensional image registration.
+We presented ``itk-elastix``, an easy-to-install and easy-to-use Python package that lowers the entry barrier for multi-dimensional image registration.
 Its key features are 1) a robust and well-established backend codebase that provides stability and reliability, 2) an extensive collection of tutorials, a parameter file model zoo, and up-to-date documentation as comprehensive resources for user adoption, 3) seamless interoperability with popular scientific libraries in Python, including NumPy, SciPy, and MONAI, and 4) integration into 3D visualization software, facilitating visual analysis and interpretation of registered images.
 With ``itk-elastix``, researchers and practitioners can effortlessly leverage the strengths of Python and seamlessly integrate it with a wide range of scientific software, which unlocks new possibilities and accelerates advancements in scientific image analysis.

 Acknowledgment